insight-creative/Insight-Creative-2021/content/blog/marketing-goals-objectives-strategies-tactics/index.md

 Think of your goals as the final destination or end result of your overall marketing strategy.
 For example, you may want to get more organic website traffic, make more online sales or introduce new products.

 Marketing goals can be short-term or long-term, but each goal should be clearly defined and supported by measurable objectives.
-To make this process easier, use the SMART goal structure to develop effective marketing goals.
+To make this process easier, we recommend using the SMART goal structure.

 ### SMART goal structure

-The SMART goal structure ensures you include all the vital details you’ll need to develop effective marketing goals.

 Each letter in the SMART acronym stands for a different characteristic of effective marketing goals.
 This ensures each of your goals are __specific__, __measurable__, __attainable__, __relevant__ and __timely__.

 ## Objectives

 Objectives are the __quantifiable__ elements of your strategic marketing plan and goals.
-Rather than describing your end goal like goals, strategies and tactics, objectives are a measuring tool that helps track your progress.
+Rather than describing your end goal objectives are measuring tools that helps track your progress.

-### Marketing objective examples
+### Effective marketing objective examples

-Your marketing objectives should be directly related to your marketing goals.
+Your marketing objectives should be directly related to your marketing goals, making them more specific and measurable.

-For example, if your goal is to get more online sales, an appropriate objective could be to increase organic website traffic by 15%.
+If your goal is to get more online sales, an appropriate objective could be to increase organic website traffic by 15%.
+This sets a measurable objective to track your performance.

 Other examples of effective marketing objectives include:
 * Obtain 200 more Facebook subscribers over the next 30 days.